Introduction to Cloudways

 You can now launch your freshly created WordPress site by clicking on the ‘URL’ under ‘Admin Panel’ and logging in using the username and password just below it.

-After logging into WordPress, you will be welcome with you WordPress Dashboard.
+After logging into WordPress, you will be welcomed to your WordPress Dashboard.

-You may notice that the W3 Total Cache plugin has been already installed for you, thanks to Cloudways.
+You may notice that the Breeze — free WordPress cache plugin has already been installed for you.

 Adding Your Domain Name